tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/快速入门/场景一，设备互通_intl.md

 ## 1. Solution

-Two types of smart devices (Door and AirConditioner) can be created in IoT Hub SDK and connected with each other based on cross-device messages and rule engines as below:
+Two types of smart devices (Door and AirConditioner) can be created in IoT Hub SDK and connect with each other based on cross-device messages and rule engines as below:

 ![rule_engine_for_smart_home](https://mc.qcloudimg.com/static/img/d158634d34fbddbed17bfaa49cb24d90/airv1schema.png)